Header image courtesy of Jouer (via Facebook)

 Outside the cosy little shop, which has a small seating area of around 15 people, you’ll see eager dessert fiends sinking their teeth into all sorts of dainty cakes, tarts, and macarons, but the one item you’ll see at nearly every table (provided that they’ve not all been snapped up already) is the signature pistache framboise ($48)—a stunning Sicilian pistachio and raspberry mousse cake covered in crunchy caramelised almonds.
 Get the regular single-serve size for the perfect afternoon treat or order a whole cake if you’re looking to throw a party or host a special event!

-Incorporating a sprinkle of creativity whilst staying true to time-honoured techniques, Wong keeps us on our toes with his innovative creations like rose cakes with chocolate petals ($500 per pound) or Musang King durian-shaped chiffon cake ($68), but he also has the classics like mango Napoleon ($52) and chestnut tart ($54) down to a science.
+Incorporating a sprinkle of creativity whilst staying true to time-honoured techniques, Wong keeps us on our toes with his innovative creations like rose cakes with chocolate petals ($500 per pound) or Musang King durian-shaped chiffon cake ($438 per pound), but he also has the classics like mango Napoleon ($54) and Black Forest ($60) down to a science.
 Plant-based and diet-conscious eaters don’t have to miss out either—there are a number of vegan, keto, and low-sugar options available that are equally decadent!

 As one of the city’s most buzzed-about sweet spots, The Mandarin Cake Shop needs no introduction.
 Although the five-star hotel bakery is not strictly a pâtisserie—it also sells a range of artisanal French bread and savoury treats—the sweet selection is definitely what shines the most here.
-Presenting a slew of glistening fruit tarts, flakey croissants, gourmet cakes, and every flavour of macaron under the sun, you know a whole lot of gluttony is in order the second you walk in.
+Presenting a slew of glistening fruit tarts, flakey croissants, and gourmet cakes, you know a whole lot of gluttony is in order the second you walk in.

-A must-try is their legendary 1963 Mandarin cheesecake ($55 per slice), which oozes rich cheesy flavour and is spiked with a hint of tangy sour cream to cut through the sweetness.
-Also worth stopping in for are the opera cake ($55), almond croissant ($32), and freshly baked scones with jam and clotted cream ($66).
+A must-try is the legendary 1963 Mandarin cheesecake ($62 per slice), which oozes rich cheesy flavour and is spiked with a hint of tangy sour cream to cut through the sweetness.
+Also worth stopping in for are the opera cake ($62 per slice), almond croissant ($38), and freshly baked scones with rose petal jam and clotted cream ($72 per set).

-You come to this Sheung Wan stalwart for one thing and one thing only—tartes!
-Founded in 2014 by pastry chef Lou Campagna and his best friend Thibaut Carminho, Tartes & Pop was born of a desire to fill the missing gap of good French tartes in Hong Kong, and boy, did they succeed in spades.
+You come to this Sheung Wan stalwart for one thing and one thing only—tarts!
+Founded by pastry chef Lou Campagna and Thibaut Carminho, Tartes & Pop was born of a desire to fill the missing gap of good French tarts in Hong Kong, and boy, did they succeed in spades.

-Although the shop specialises in tartes, it manages to sneak all of your favourite desserts into its tart-based creations, so whether you’re hankering for crème brûlée, chocolate brownie, cheesecake, or key lime pie, there’s a tart here to satisfy your craving!
-A crowd favourite from their permanent menu is the sesame matcha tarte ($50), consisting of a matcha-dusted almond sponge cake, sesame filling, and matcha mousse layered on top of a crunchy cocoa shortbread base, but also look out for their exclusive flavour of the month.
+Although the shop specialises in tarts, it manages to sneak all of your favourite desserts into its tart-based creations, so whether you’re hankering for crème brûlée, chocolate raspberry, or fresh lime, there’s a tart here to satisfy your craving!
+A crowd favourite from their permanent menu is the sesame matcha tart ($48), consisting of a matcha-dusted almond sponge cake, black sesame cream filling, and matcha mousse layered on top of a crunchy cocoa shortbread base, but also look out for their exclusive flavour of the month.

 Tartes & Pop, 2 Morrison Street, Sheung Wan | (+852) 6597 6667

-As one would expect, given its luxurious setting in Rosewood Hotel, the pastries here to come at a pretty steep price.
-To get the best bang for your buck, we would opt for the afternoon tea set ($688), which include savoury sandwiches, scones with clotted cream, their signature Tahitian vanilla mille-feuille, and four daily sweet pastries.
+As one would expect, given its luxurious setting in Rosewood Hotel, the pastries here come at a pretty steep price.
+To get the best bang for your buck, we would opt for the afternoon tea set for two ($988), which includes savoury sandwiches, scones with clotted cream, their signature Tahitian vanilla mille-feuille, and four daily sweet pastries.

 First opened in 2010 as a family-run boutique pâtisserie, Paul Lafayet quickly spilt out of its petite location in K11 Art Mall and expanded its presence to seven different locations across the city, becoming a fixture in Hong Kong’s fine pâtisserie scene.

 As much an atelier as it is a pâtisserie, Jouer’s alluring Art Nouveau setting is matched by its equally beautiful layered cakes, the crown jewels of this Wan Chai neighbourhood favourite.
-But while the décor screams vintage glamour, the culinary creations are decidedly modern, coming in a range of playful flavours like jujube ginger, raspberry bellini, and yuan yang (half coffee and half milk tea).
+But while the décor screams vintage glamour, the culinary creations are decidedly modern, coming in a range of playful flavours like jujube ginger, raspberry bellini, and yuenyeung.

-Pull up an alfresco seat on the terrace and enjoy a slice of cake alongside a refreshing drink ($98), or pre-order a full-sized version and share it with your friends and family!
+Pull up an alfresco seat on the terrace and enjoy a slice of cake alongside a refreshing drink ($98), or pre-order a full-sized version to share.
 Apart from their signature cakes, they also whip up fantastic macarons, pies, tarts, and light lunches.

 Jouer, 1 Sau Wah Fong, Wan Chai | (+852) 2528 6577